-The information you provide on the Store Listing page advertises your app to potential users within the Google Workspace Marketplace or bot catalog.
+The information you provide on the Store Listing page advertises your app to potential users within the Google Workspace Marketplace or Chat app catalog.
 Some of the fields are optional, but filling them out can help make your app listing more descriptive.

 Gather your assets

-We recommend that you collect the below assets before you fill out the Store Listing page.
+We recommend that you collect the following assets before you fill out the Store Listing page.

 |Application name||This is the name shown in the app listing and should match the name in your OAuth consent screen.
 Limit the name to 50 characters or less to ensure it displays well.
 Don't use the word "Google" or other Google product names.|